MSc Strategy, Change and LeadershipFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-A distinctive development programme for those aspiring to, or holding senior management and leadership positions.
+This is a distinctive development programme for those aspiring to or holding senior management and leadership positions.

 Find out more about becoming a student at Bristol, and the support we offer to international students.